 - A subscription feature that allows visitors to Sign Up and receive updates by e-mail

 Iran Watch is a website published by the Wisconsin Project on Nuclear Arms Control.
 The Wisconsin Project carries out research and public education designed to stop the spread of nuclear weapons, chemical/biological weapons and long-range missiles.
 It is a private, non-profit, non-partisan organization based in Washington, D.C. founded in cooperation with the University of Wisconsin.

 The principal researcher for Iran Watch is Valerie Lincy, who is the Project's Executive Director.
 Ms. Lincy graduated from Smith College and received an M.S. in foreign service from Georgetown University.
 Before coming to the Project, she worked as a researcher in the Paris bureau of the New York Times and as a researcher in Washington-based non-profit institutes.

 Gary Milhollin, who is the Project's President, provides overall editorial and technical guidance for Iran Watch.
 Professor Milhollin was a member of the faculty at the University of Wisconsin Law School for more than twenty years.
 He holds degrees in engineering and law, and was an Administrative Judge, part-time, at the Nuclear Regulatory Commission for more than a decade.

-In addition, Iran Watch has benefited from the contributions of past researchers including Simon Chin and Warren Marshall.
+In addition, Iran Watch has benefited from the contributions of past researchers including Simon Chin, Warren Marshall, and Jerrica Goodson.